 A Tutor’s Handbook offers comments and notes on the exercises for each chapter, including not only translations but also a range of other tasks, as well as some specimen answers.
 It is available to download from www.routledge.com/9781138920989.

-Preface Acknowledgements Introduction 1.
-Translation: A decision-making process 2.
-Translation method: Decisions about ‘closeness’ 3.
-Equivalence and non-equivalence 4.
+Preface to the third edition Acknowledgements Introduction SECTION A Overview and basic concepts 1.
+Translation: a decision-making process 2.
+Translation methods: decisions about ‘closeness’ 3.
+Equivalence and non-equivalence SECTION B Some key issues 4.
 Textual genre and translation issues 5.
 Cultural issues in translation 6.
-Compensation 7.
+Compensation SECTION C Formal properties of text 7.
 Meaning and translation 8.
-The formal properties of texts: Text-related issues in translation 9.
-The formal properties of texts: Sentential issues in translation 10.
-The formal properties of texts: Grammatical issues in translation 11.
-The formal properties of texts: Phonological issues in translation 12.
+Text-related issues in translation 9.
+Sentential issues in translation 10.
+Grammatical issues in translation 11.
+Phonological issues in translation SECTION D The translation process and translation specialisms 12.
 Research and resources for translation 13.
 Translating consumer-oriented texts 14.
 Translating scientific and technical texts 15.
 Translating literary texts 16.
-Revising, reviewing and proofing TTs.
+Revising, reviewing and proofing TTs